UP Steps up West Nile Fogging Efforts

 To check out the city’s complete fogging schedule, i.e. when to keep Trixy the cat or Fido the dog or Maurice the ferret inside, head to the city’s website.

-8 comments to "UP Steps up West Nile Fogging Efforts"
+8 thoughts on “UP Steps up West Nile Fogging Efforts

 I have read heartbreaking stories about the death of numerous bee colonies in Dallas.
 All occurring after a spray in their neighborhood.
 Even though the bees are not active at night, the spray does reach the hives and settles in killing all within.